 The Ohio legislature, with a Republican supermajority, passed Senate Bill 293, another unnecessary and harmful election law that hurts Ohio voters.
 SB 293 was co-sponsosred by State Senator Teresa Gavarone — who represents Erie County.
 This bill will invalid thousands of valid absentee/mail-in ballots mailed on time from eligible Ohio voters — absentee/mail-in ballots previously had a four day grace period as long as the ballot envelope was postmarked by the Monday before Election Day and are counted as long as the ballot arrives within four days after Election Day.
 Worse, at the last minute lawmakers threw in parts of SB 153 to make voter registration and election administration more onerous.
+In the meantime, the ACLU and other voter rights organizations have filed a lawsuit to overturn SB293.
+Please read the UPDATE from Erie County Board of Elections!

 Thousands of legal ballots from eligible voters could be rejected because of the post office slow delivery routing, not the voter.
 This change would especially hurt Ohio seniors, voters with disabilities, rural voters, college students, and working Ohioans who depend on voting by mail.
 It does nothing to make our elections more secure, it only makes our elections less accessible.